ndaman/mechanicsofmaterials/docs/exam 2/lecture7.md

 -   We use Saint Venant's principle to generalize various loading applications
 -   If we apply a concentrated force, near where we apply it (for example, along a pin), the stress will not be very uniform
--   Far away from that point, however, the stess will be uniform, whether we apply the force with 1 pin, 2 pins, or via a uniform grip
+-   Far away from that point, however, the stress will be uniform, whether we apply the force with 1 pin, 2 pins, or via a uniform grip

 ----
 ## saint venant's principle